How to prepare for a 1:1 meeting with your manager

 Don’t be concerned about asking follow-ups after the meeting, plenty of things can spring to mind later on and your manager should be more than willing to help.

-A great 1:1 is all about you
+A successful 1:1 meeting is all about you, so be prepared

 Don’t forget your 1:1 is exactly that; yours.